HadoukenIO/js-adapter/tutorials/Window.getWebWindow.md

 ```

 #### Cloning DOM elements from the parent window
-In this example we get clone an `h3` element from the parent window.
+In this example we clone an `h3` element from the parent window.
 ```js
 (async ()=> {
     try {